tecnocrata/developer-setups/README.md

 For some time I’ve been developing some scripts for personal use, these scripts are useful for setting up a new development environment from scratch

-There are two flavors of them, one for macOS and another one for Ubuntu.
+There are three flavors of them, one for macOS, another one for Ubuntu and my last addition for Windows.

 ## Powershell scripts